Tim Seifert: Caribbean Premier League (CPL)

 In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League.

 In 2025, he was signed by the Saint Lucia Kings for the 2025 Caribbean Premier League.
-His CPL 2025 campaign has been highlighted by a record-equalling century for the Saint Lucia Kings against the Antigua and Barbuda Falcons on August 31st, 2025, at Gros Islet.
+His CPL 2025 campaign has been highlighted by a record-equalling century for the Saint Lucia Kings against the Antigua and Barbuda Falcons on August 31, 2025, at Gros Islet.
 Seifert smashed an unbeaten 125 runs off 53 balls, reaching his century in a blistering 40 balls, which equalled Andre Russell's record for the fastest century in CPL history.

+The Hundred

+During the 2026 Men's 100, Seifert hit 394 runs in 10 innings batting for the Manchester Super Giants.
+He won the player of the match in the final and the player of the series award, as the Super Giants won their first title.

 International career

-In February 2018, Seifert was added to New Zealand's Twenty20 International (T20I) squad for the 2017–18 Trans-Tasman Tri-Series, making his debut for New Zealand against England on 13 February 2018.
+In February 2018, Seifert was added to New Zealand's T20 International (T20I) squad for the 2017–18 Trans-Tasman Tri-Series, making his debut for New Zealand against England on 13 February 2018.
 In December 2018, he was named in New Zealand's One Day International (ODI) squad for their series against Sri Lanka, going on to make his ODI debut during the series in January 2019.

 In August 2021, Seifert was named in New Zealand's squad for the 2021 ICC Men's T20 World Cup.

 In August 2023, Seifert was selected for New Zealand's T20I tour of the UAE and the T20I leg of New Zealand's tour of England.

 In Feb 2024, Seifert came in as wicket keeper to replace the injured Conway, against Australia, in the 3rd T20I.

+In the 2026 ICC Men's T20 World Cup, Tim Seifert and Finn Allen set a tournament record by scoring a 175-run opening partnership against the United Arab Emirates in Chennai.
+On 4 March 2026, in the ICC Men's T20 World Cup semi-final against South Africa, Seifert scored 58 runs off 33 balls in Kolkata.
+He top scored for the losing New Zealand team in the final, scoring 52 off 26 balls.